NEW ENGLAND NORTH WEST MUSEUMS NETWORK

 • Guided tours and heritage walks

-• Workshops and demonstrations
+• Activities and demonstrations

 • Cultural and community events

-Promotion & Distribution
+Promotion & Access

 • Promoted across Arts North West social media channels

-• Featured in a dedicated newsletter mail-out
+• Featured in the Arts North West newsletter mail-out

 resources for museums